Guidelines for the Master’s thesis

 Below you will find important information and related references to the Master’s Framework Examination Regulations (M-RPO) regarding the individual steps before and during the preparation of a master’s thesis, as well as its assessment and evaluation.

 You will find a summary of all the information in this downloadable PDF.

 During the Master's thesis processing period

-The deadline for submitting your master’s thesis is 5 months starting from the day you will be notified with the issue letter.
+The deadline for submitting your master’s thesis is 5 months starting from the day you will be notified with the issue letter (paragraph 21 (5) of the M-RPO).
 As a rule of thumb, the length/word count of the master thesis should not exceed approx. 25,000 words.
 You should thus keep the topic appropriately brief to fit into the given word count.

 The work must contain (from a purely formal point of view) the following elements:

 The requirements of any other scientific work apply (Research question(s), research interest, state of research, theory, results, conclusion/further research…etc.).